Strong Hamel functions and symmetries: Introduction

-In a recent paper by Crampin \cite{Crampin24}, various relationships between symmetries (invariant vector fields for the canonical symplectic form and the energy function) and geodesic invariants (first integrals) of Finsler spaces are studied.
-In our work, we focus on obtaining geodesic invariant $1$-forms (dual symmetries, which are not exact) from some special Hamel function.
-The corresponding vector field, via the symplectic structure, is a symmetry of the geodesic spray but not a Cartan, nor an exact symmetry.
+In a recent paper, Crampin \cite{Crampin24} studies various relationships between symmetries (invariant vector fields for the canonical symplectic form and the energy function) and geodesic invariants (first integrals) of Finsler spaces.
+In this work, we focus on obtaining geodesic invariant $1$-forms (strong dual symmetries, which are not exact) from some special Hamel function.
+The corresponding vector field, via the symplectic structure, is a symmetry of the geodesic spray, which we call a strong dynamical symmetry, but neither a Cartan symmetry nor an exact symmetry.